Affiliation: | KEMA Laboratories of DNV GL, the Netherlands |

 Finally, standardization status and testing of HVDC circuit breakers will be highlighted.
 Test methods are in development, and realized with a number of HVDC breaker prototypes.
 It is demonstrated that with low-frequency short-circuit AC generators all relevant stresses during the DC interruption can be replicated.

-Biography: Dr. René Peter Paul Smeets received a Ph.D degree for research work on switchgear in 1987.
+Biography: | Dr. René Peter Paul Smeets received a Ph.D degree for research work on switchgear in 1987.
 Until 1995, he was an assistant professor at Eindhoven University.
 During 1991 he worked with Toshiba Corporation in Japan.
 In 1995, he joined KEMA, the Netherlands.
 At present, he is with KEMA Laboratories of DNV GL, as a service area and innovation leader.
 In 2001 he was appointed part-time professor at Eindhoven University, the Netherlands in the field of high-power switching and testing technology.
+In 2013 he became adjunct professor at Xi’an Jiaotong University, China.
+Dr. Smeets is convener/member of working groups of CIGRE in the field of emerging high-voltage equipment such as high-voltage vacuum -, HVDC switchgear and SF6 alternatives.
+He was convener of CIGRE A3.27 (high-voltage vacuum switchgear), was secretary of CIGRE WG A3B4.34 (HVDC switchgear) and at present he is convener of CIGRE WG A3.41 (impact of SF6 alternatives on switching) as well as member of B4A3.80 on HVDC circuit breakers.

 As a workpackage leader in the EU Horizons 2020 project PROMOTioN (“Progress on meshed HVDC offshore transmission networks”) he is responsible for testing of various technologies of HVDC circuit breakers.